kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 service "nginx" deleted
 ```

-Recreate the Stateful Set and Headless Service one more time.
+Recreate the StatefulSet and Headless Service one more time.

 ```shell
 kubectl create -f web.yaml